Puppet Server 7.2.1

 Puppet Server 7.0.2

-The warning issued when the CA dir is inside the SSL dir now only prints server logs at startup and when using the
+Puppet Server failed to issue a warning for the applicable behavior.
+The warning issued when the CA directory is inside the SSL directory now only prints server logs at startup and when using the

 puppetserver caCLI, instead of any time a Puppet command is used.
 (SERVER-2934)